In this Article

 - Cyclists and pedestrians can also cross the canal on the south side (halfway down Haringkade) by ferry.
 Bicycle parking is available at the main entrance.

-- By streetcar (direction Scheveningen) you can get off at the Cremerweg (stop Cremerweg).
+- By streetcar (direction Scheveningen) you can get off at Cremerweg (stop Cremerweg).

-By bus you can get off at the Nieuwe Parklaan (stop Nieuwe Duinweg).
+By bus you can get off at Nieuwe Parklaan (stop Nieuwe Duinweg).

 Comments